parcel-bundler/website/src/features/code-splitting.md

 - **assets** (required) - glob for Parcel to match on.
 Files that match the glob will be placed into a singular bundle, and deduplicated across the project unless otherwise specified.
 If no `root` is specified, Parcel attempts to match the glob **globally**.
 - **types** (optional) - Limits globs to only match on a certain type.
 This field must be set if your `root` file contains multiple types or if the glob can match different types, as a bundle can only contain assets of the same type.
   - A **root** file can contain imports of multiple types, just make sure to add an object in the `unstable_manualSharedBundle` array per type.
+- **split** (optional) - splits the manual bundle into x bundles.
+  - We've found that, for very large bundles, splitting them can improve measurements like CHR (cache hit ratio), as a smaller bundle is invalidated for a given change.
 - **loadedBy** (optional) - Narrows the scope of what bundles can reference your MSB (Manual Shared Bundle).
   - This is useful in the case where your MSB is used by asynchronous modules.
 Specifying the `loadedBy` field with those asynchronous modules ensures that the MSB's load and execution time will in fact be deferred.
 Parcel will instead duplicate the asset(s) required by any bundles not included in `loadedBy`.